MarcoGarlet/CTF-Writeups/LiveCTF/2022/reply/binary100/README.md

 ![](./img/img4.png)

-Therefore I decided to bypass ptrace checks patching a binary instructions, substituting the JNS instruction with jmp and save the new binary.
+Therefore I decided to bypass ptrace checks patching a binary instructions, substituting the JNS instruction with JMP and save the new binary.

 ![](./img/img5.png)